Travelzoo warns on profit, seeks hotel bookings website

 Plans to buy a hotel booking property implies that their current strategy is not working, Benchmark Co analyst Daniel Kurnos told Reuters.

-Most hotel booking properties are owned by online travel agencies such as Expedia Inc, Priceline.com Inc and Orbitz Worldwide Inc, “so getting into that space is going to be very challenging for them,” Kurnos added.
+Most hotel booking properties are owned by online travel agencies such as Expedia Inc (EXPE.O), Priceline.com Inc (PCLN.O) and Orbitz Worldwide Inc OWW.N, “so getting into that space is going to be very challenging for them,” Kurnos added.

-Travelzoo recently entered the local deals market, allowing subscribers to purchase vouchers from local businesses such as spas, hotels and restaurants, in competition with online coupon websites such as Groupon Inc.
+Travelzoo recently entered the local deals market, allowing subscribers to purchase vouchers from local businesses such as spas, hotels and restaurants, in competition with online coupon websites such as Groupon Inc (GRPN.O).

 The company, due to report results on October 25, said it expected third-quarter profit of 20 cents to 22 cents per share on revenue of $35 million to $35.5 million.